 Our Breeding Philosophy

-In 1982 the original Diamond R dog, Diamond R Sexy Sophie, encompassed all the qualities we find ideal in a Labrador.
+In 1982 the original Diamond R dog, Diamond R Sexy Sophie, encompassed all the qualities Peter Rothing found ideal in a Labrador.
 Hard working, aggressive entry to brush and water, 'birdiness', willingness to please, and an extremely easy going temperament.
 Most importantly she had the ability to produce the same or better in her offspring.
-Sophie’s bloodline is one of very few bloodlines in the country containing chocolate to consistently produce top-quality performance dogs that are still a joy to have in the home.
+Sophie’s bloodline was one of very few bloodlines in the country to contain chocolate and to this day consistently produces top-quality performance dogs that are a joy to have in the home.

-We select our dogs not only on temperament and ability, but on their ability to pass on those traits.
-We don’t breed titles to titles because at the end of the day most of us don’t need champions, we need a healthy hard-working hunting dog.
+We select our dogs not only on temperament and ability, but also on their ability to pass on those traits.
+We don’t breed titles to titles, because at the end of the day most of us don’t need champions.
+We need a healthy hard-working hunting dog that will retrieve a bird.
 We produce all three colors of labs in mixed litters, which gives us more freedom in breeding to concentrate on working ability, conformation, and temperament.

-To line breed, we own a mix of outside breeding dogs and breeding dogs with one Diamond R dog and one outside parent.
-This allow us to maintain what we find desirable in the Diamond R line, while avoiding in-breeding.
+To line breed, we own a mix of outside breeding dogs, and breeding dogs with one Diamond R dog and one outside parent.
+This allows us to maintain what we find desirable in the Diamond R line, while continueing to have a healthy breeding program.
 The puppies produced are all different combinations of our line, and we are happy to help you pick the best dog for you.

 Line breeding is how we consistently produce top quality dogs, without crossing genetics too closely.
 Line breeding is best described by an excerpt from a Ducks Unlimited article: